 Items listed on Line 10 must be specifically identified.
 Items not thoroughly identified may be disallowed and we may contact you for additional information.
+"Other" is not an acceptable identification.

 Line 11 - Recaptured business expense

 Note You must complete the apportionment factor worksheet to figure the correct amount for Line 11.